 Americans with a disability must be able to engage with your website in the same way as the hearing or vision impaired.

-THE ADA SHAKEDOWN ON SMALL-BUSINESS OWNERS
+THE ADA Crackdown ON Large and Small Businesses OWNERS

 What’s happening and what do you need to be aware of: